 Sherman County, small but mighty

 Childhood in Sherman County was always different from childhood in the city.
-For example, my father Duane Lemley, born in 1927 and raised in Grass Valley, told me he rode a horse to school, and his dad gave him a revolver to shoot rattlesnakes along he way.
+For example, my father Duane Lemley, born in 1927 and raised in Grass Valley, told me he rode a horse to school, and his dad gave him a revolver to shoot rattlesnakes along the way.

 Duane was eight years old at the time.

-In 1932, here are Helene and Arzell with their children from left: Duane (my father) Gordon (Allan’s father) and Eileen (whose sons Mike and Dan you’ll see in photos below).
+In 1932, Helene and Arzell with their children from left: Duane (my father) Gordon (Allan’s father) and Eileen (whose sons Mike and Dan you’ll see in photos below).
 Dog’s name unknown, but possibly Rowdy.
 The fourth child, Carolyn, wasn’t born yet.

-Duane’s older brother was Gordon Lemley, Allan’s father.
 The brothers followed quite different career paths.
-Gordon took over the family wheat and cattle ranch from their father, Arzell, who was Charles Lemley’s son.
+Gordon took over the family wheat and cattle ranch from their father, Arzell.

 But my cousin Allan and I became close as kids despite living 130 miles apart because my family made the two-hour drive to the ranch many, many times.
 My father, though a white-collar guy, was essentially a farm kid, so he went out to help with the wheat harvest each year.